marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/thisimage.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: THIS_IMAGE, coarray, THIS_IMAGE, images, index of this image

 .. _this_image:

-.. index:: THIS_IMAGE

-.. index:: coarray, THIS_IMAGE

-.. index:: images, index of this image

 THIS_IMAGE --- Function that returns the cosubscript index of this image
 ************************************************************************